+Montana Case Examples

-These cases represent binding authority from Kansas, the 10th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Montana or the U.S. Supreme Court.
+Also included are cases from the Ninth Circuit.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.

+All Evidence Tainted After Unlawful Arrest: